lisablunt/lisablunt.github.io/img/README.md

 ## [Version 3.0](http://lisablunt.github.io/index-v3)

-* Main avatar only.
+* Main avatar and down arrows only.
 Icons & company logos archived for use in site versions 1.0 and 2.0

 * Projects page image size: 600 x 400 px